phuchungbhutia/cheatsheets/README.md

 - [Photography Cheatsheet](cheatsheets/photography.md) - A structured reference guide for different photography styles, including optimal camera settings, lighting techniques, and composition tips.
 - [Photography Cheatsheet](cheatsheets/photography1.md) - A structured reference guide for essential photography techniques, camera settings, and composition principles.

+### Career

+- [Essential Soft Skills Cheatsheet](cheatsheets/softskill.md) - A structured reference guide covering eight essential soft skills techniques to succeed in the workplace.
+- [Job Interview Cheatsheet – What Not to Say & What to Say Instead](cheatsheets/interview1.md) - A structured reference guide covering key interview pitfalls and effective responses for job seekers.
+- [Resume Writing Cheatsheet](cheatsheets/resume.md) - A structured reference guide covering key resume elements to help job seekers stand out in the market.
+- [Resume Writing Cheatsheet](cheatsheets/resume1.md) - A structured reference guide covering key resume elements to help you stand out in the job market.
+- [The Ultimate Interview Cheatsheet](cheatsheets/interview.md) - A structured reference guide covering key interview techniques to increase your chances of landing your dream job.

 ### Chemistry